samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 // 0
 ```

-The first command returned `3` as we were adding three unique members to the set.
-The second command returned `0` as `"english"` was already a member of the set.
+The first command returned `3` as we were adding three unique members to the Set.
+The second command returned `0` as `"english"` was already a member of the Set.

 ### SREM

-We can remove members from a set by using the [`SREM`](https://redis.io/commands/srem) command:
+We can remove members from a Set by using the [`SREM`](https://redis.io/commands/srem) command:

 ```shell
 SREM key member [member ...]